Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

 - Do I like Redend Point as a feature wall color?
 Absolutely, especially with a subtle, pink-inspired neutral on the remaining walls.

 - Would I paint an entire room Redend Point?
 Surprisingly, yes.
-My first reaction was no (a week ago), but after spending some one-on-one time with this color, it’s grown on me.
+My first reaction was no (a week ago), but after spending one-on-one time with this color, it’s grown on me.

 Not sure which paint color is best for YOUR home?